jimDavisGray/go-file-parsing/README.md

 # go-file-parsing

-Learning project to explore go for log file processing
+Learning project to explore go for log file processing.